igor47/blog/_posts/2014-05-01-smartstack-vs-consul.md

 The second is static configuration of bootstrapping information for Serf and relying on Serf's [gossip protocol](http://www.serfdom.io/docs/internals/gossip.html).

 The gossip protocol is a modified version of [SWIM](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf).
-Consul uses this not just for bootstrapping but for propogate ALL information, including the availability information you're trying to discover.
+Consul uses this not just for bootstrapping but for propagate ALL information, including the availability information you're trying to discover.
 I have many unanswered questions about the gossip protocol.
 For instance, in the case of a network partition, it seems like a partitioned-off node will be alternatively marked suspected-down and then back up by different group members.
 This may result in a partitioned-off node never leaving the cluster.